swape/js-book/docs/chapter1/arrays.md

 Since array indexes starts with 0, the string 'four' have the index of 3.

-If the `indexOf` method can not find the value in array, it just return `-1`.
+If the `indexOf` method can not find the value in array, it just returns `-1`.

 ## Length